Nicholas Devereux: Philanthropy

 Devereux was an ardent Catholic, and a generous philanthropist.
 Nicholas Devereux was a lover of the Holy Scripture and read the entire Bible through seventeen times.
 To circulate the New Testament he had an edition of it printed at Utica at his own expense.
 The plates of this edition were afterwards purchased by Messrs.
 Sadlier, of New York, and about 40,000 copies printed.
 Devereux taught Sunday-school in St. John's Church, Utica, and gave a copy of the New Testament to any boy or girl who memorized the Gospel of St. John.

 In 1843, the Devereux brothers were among the founding trustees of St. John's Orphan Asylum, staffed by the Daughters of Charity from Emmitsburg, Maryland.
 In 1854 he founded Assumption Academy and saw it staffed by the Christian Brothers, who later ran St. Vincent's orphanage.
 It became St. Vincent's Industrial School.

 A noted instance of his spontaneous generosity refers back to the early days of the Church in Connecticut.
 Happening to be at Hartford one Sunday in 1829, he learned that owing to the bigotry and Know Nothing sentiment in the town, it was impossible for the parishioners to obtain a certain piece of property for their church, as they were too few and too poor to provide the ready cash demanded.
 Devereux, though a stranger, did not need to be appealed to, he immediately advanced the required sum of $10,000, without asking or receiving any assurance that the money would ever be returned to him, though the grateful pioneer Catholics did in fact repay him later.

 He founded St. Bonaventure University in Allegany, New York on 200 acres of land that he had himself donated.
 With John Timon, the Bishop of Buffalo, he was instrumental in inviting a group of Franciscan brothers from Italy, to minister to the growing Catholic population of Western New York and to teach at the new university.
-He visited Rome in 1854 accompanied by his wife, his daughter Mary, and Rev. Michael Clarke and brought returned with six Franciscan Fathers and gave them $5,000 towards building the friary.
+He visited Rome in 1854 accompanied by his wife, his daughter Mary, and Michael Clarke, and returned with six Franciscan Fathers and gave them $5,000 towards building the friary.
 The largest residence hall on the St. Bonaventure University campus is named Devereux Hall in his honor.

 On his return from Italy he wrote a letter to the New York "Freeman's Journal" offering to be one of one hundred persons who would each give $1,000 towards founding a seminary at Rome, for the education of American priests.
 He had, moreover, several conversations with Cardinal Wiseman who promised to use his influence with Pope Pius IX to carry out the project.
 After his death his widow carried out his wishes and thus was begun the foundation of the American College, Rome.